Skip to content

 3. View: Render the current state to the terminal

-All async operations (polling, SSH commands, git info) are implemented as Bubble Tea commands that return messages to the Update function.
+All async operations (polling, SSH commands, git info, PM engine, Claude invocation) are implemented as Bubble Tea commands that return messages to the Update function.